spinningbytes/SB-CH/README.md

 See [our homepage](https://www.spinningbytes.com/resources/swissgermansentiment) for Licence information

+## Reference

+See [our homepage](https://www.spinningbytes.com/resources/swissgermansentiment) for Referencing information

 ## Remarks

 This corpus is provided as is.
 It was cleaned up as best effort, but due to the low-resourced nature of Swiss German, automated